mabrains/sky130_klayout_pdk/README.md

 [<img src="https://raw.githubusercontent.com/mabrains/sky130_ubuntu_setup/main/logo.svg" width="150">](http://mabrains.com/)

 Mabrains is excited to share with you our Device Generator Library for Skywater 130nm PDK.
-It's very helpful for creating layouts on Skywater 130nm Technology.
+These Device Generators are not qualified.
+Please use with caution.

 ## KLayout technology files for Skywater Sky130